The Ultimate Guide to Canadian-Made Household Products: Buy Local, Support Canadian Businesses (UPDATE MARCH 5, 2025)

 • Use Canadian Online Retailers – Websites like Well.ca and BuyCanadianFirst.ca specialize in Canadian-made products.

-• Be Aware of Multinational Ownership – Some brands may seem Canadian but are owned by international corporations.
+• Be Aware of Multinational Ownership – Some brands may seem Canadian but are actually owned by international corporations.

 Canadian Retailers to Support